tristan-caetano/minecraft-server-organizer/README.md

 Yes, this isn't particularly secure, but it can only be accessed once the password is already known.
 Not to mention the whitelist and RSA keys.
 The password is really just one step in what should be 2 or 3 step authentication.

 ## Start Script
 Once all scripts are placed in their correct locations, **pi_remote_power.c** is compiled, and the SSH servers are setup, all that is needed to do is to run `python3 serber_accesser.py`.
-However